peterpeterparker/web-photo-filter/readme.md

 ### Supported by major browsers and devices

-This component, at least for the moment, February 2018, will use [WebGL](https://caniuse.com/#feat=webgl) because at this time this technology is well supported across browser and devices.
+This component, at least for the moment, February 2018, will use [WebGL](https://caniuse.com/#feat=webgl) because at this time this technology is well supported across browsers and devices.

 [WebGL 2](https://caniuse.com/#search=webgl%202) might be use later on, but this technology isn't enough well supported right now.